spzala19/start-reactjs/README.md

 4. It uses parcel web bundler and also all the scripts are already added in the packge.json file.
 One only need to hit following commands,
     * `npm run format` - It activates the prettier and formates whole source code according to configs specified in .prettierrc file.
 Which is useful to maintain a uniform coding style while working in a team.
     * `npm run lint` - It activates the ESlint and displays the all possible bugs and inconsistency in code according to configs specified in eslintrc file.
-    * `npm run -- --fix lint` - This command automatically makes code consistency and removes auto fixable bugs.
+    * `npm run lint -- --fix` - This command automatically makes code consistency and removes auto fixable bugs.
     * `npm run dev` - It starts the development server.

  ## Installation